-- Train more Impulse Control
+Train More Impulse Control

 If the same goes on with treats and none of your dogs is a resource guarder, give your non-bully dog a treat first and then give it to bully dog.
 If he tries to push, stop and remove yourself.
 Soon, he'll learn that giving treats to your non-bully dog becomes a predictor that he will get a treat too if he's nice enough to be calm and say please.

-- Ensure Exercise/Mental Stimulation Needs are Met
+Ensure Exercise/Mental Stimulation Needs Are Met

 You'll see these younger dogs pestering the older dog when he is trying to sleep or harassing him in hopes of involving him in play.
 Indeed, once the youngsters are tired out through walks, training, interactive games, foraging or canine sports, their bullying behaviors tend to decrease dramatically.

 As seen, there are several steps you can take to help your bully dog learn better social etiquette.
 Always best to consult with a reputable trainer or behavior consultant.